efkanator/Barony/Spelunking for Trouble/readme.txt

 - [Install:] -

-	To install the Dungeon all you have to do is to copy the .lmp-files from the "maps" folder from the ZIP into your "...steamapps/common/Barony/maps" folder.
+	To install the map pack all you have to do is to copy the .lmp-files from the "maps" folder from the ZIP into your "...steamapps/common/Barony/maps" folder.
 You should also replace the following lines at the top of your existing "levels.txt" resp. "secretlevels.txt", both also found in your "...steamapps/common/Barony/maps" folder, with these lines: